mattdailis/pymerlin/docs/_sources/1_tutorials/getting-started/8-simulation-config.md.txt

 a [simulation configuration](https://ammos.nasa.gov/aerie-docs/mission-modeling/configuration/) interface to satisfy this need.
 In our SSR model, we will expose a couple variables that already exist in our code: the sample interval for our `SSR_Volume_Sampled` resource and the SSR max capacity defined as part of the `ssr_volume_polynomial` resource definition.
-We will also create a new model configuration for setting the initial state of the `MagDataMode`.
+We will also create a new model configuration for setting the initial state of the `mag_data_mode`.

 Back when we initially grabbed the mission model template to give us a jumping off point for our model, you may recall that the template provided a `Configuration` class, and that class is already passed into the top-level `Mission` class